 The Answer Is…

 You might’ve caught on already, but the answer is… yes!
 Around 62% of all estate agents believe that installing a decked area into your garden not only adds value to the property but can also make for an easier sell when it finally goes to market, too.
 It can often have a similar effect as adding a conservatory or an extension but costs a fraction of the price and can be integrated with additional features such as patio heaters and retractable cover for when the weather is on the wetter side.

 Any patio area can create the illusion of additional living space for property and act as the perfect space for entertaining guests or relaxing when the weather is nice.
-With good lighting and an installed heater for those cooler nights, the decking will become a year-round solution for al fresco dining and making the most of long summer evenings.
+With good lighting and an installed heater for those cooler nights, the composite decking will become a year-round solution for al fresco dining and making the most of long summer evenings.